 Many of us take a good night's sleep for granted.
-We sleep peacefully through the night, blissfully unaware that up to 9% of the adult population struggle to sleep with a frightening and potentially life threatening disorder known as Obstructive Sleep Apnea (OSA).
-Up to 80% of these people are undiagnosed.
-Worse still many of these people are completely unaware of their condition – oblivious to the reason for their tiredness and lesser quality of life.
-This link is designed to help people who have been diagnosed with OSA and their families understand more about the condition and the means by which it is treated.
+We sleep peacefully through the night, blissfully unaware that up to 9% of the adult population struggle to sleep with a frightening and potentially life threatening disorder known as Obstructive Sleep Apnea (OSA).1 Up to 80% of these people are undiagnosed.2 Worse still many of these people are completely unaware of their condition – oblivious to the reason for their tiredness and lesser quality of life.